-Code Challenge type Description Specific examples Permissible rebuttals 2024, without an permits have been applied for that the planned enforceable or obtained. deployment does not commitment or a provider is building out broadband offering performance beyond the requirements of an enforceable commitment.
-Contracts or a similar binding agreement between the Eligible Entity and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source ( i.e. , a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024. meet the required technology or performance requirements.
+Code Challenge type Description Specific examples Permissible rebuttals deployment obligation. between the relevant Tribal Government and the service provider for the location(s) at issue (see Section 6.2 above). no longer a going concern).
+P Planned service The challenger has knowledge that broadband will be deployed at this location by June 30, 2026, without an enforceable commitment or a provider is building out broadband offering performance beyond the requirements of an enforceable commitment.
+Construction contracts or similar evidence of on-going deployment, along with evidence that all necessary permits have been applied for or obtained.
+Contracts or a similar binding agreement between the Eligible Entity and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e., a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2026.
+Documentation showing that the provider is no longer able to meet the commitment (e.g., is no longer a going concern) or that the planned deployment does not meet the required technology or performance requirements.
 N Not part of enforceable commitment.
 This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that commitment.
 (See BEAD NOFO at 36, n.
 52.)
 Declaration by service provider subject to the enforceable commitment.

-Code Challenge type Description Specific examples Permissible rebuttals С Location is a CAI The location should Evidence that the location falls Evidence that the location be classified as a within the definitions of CAIs set does not fall within the CAI. by the Eligible Entity. definitions of CAIs set by the Eligible Entity or is no longer in operation.
-R Location is not a The location is Evidence that the location does Evidence that the location CAI currently labeled as not fall within the definitions of falls within the definitions a CAI but is a CAIs set by the Eligible Entity or of CAIs set by the Eligible residence, a non- is no longer in operation.
-Entity or is still CAI business, or is operational. no longer in operation.
+Code Challenge type Description Specific examples Permissible rebuttals С Location is a CAI The location should be classified as a CAI.
+Evidence that the location falls within the definitions of CAIs set by the Eligible Entity.
+Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation.
+R Location is not a CAI The location is currently labeled as a CAI but is a residence, a non-CAI business, or is no longer in operation.
+Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation.
+Evidence that the location falls within the definitions of CAIs set by the Eligible Entity or is still operational.